Master’s Degree

-MA Contemporary Art
+MA in Contemporary Art

 New York

-MA Contemporary Art
+Contemporary Art

 Focus on art from the 1960s to the present, developing an in-depth understanding of the artists, theories, and movements that define contemporary art.

-This program provides an in-depth academic understanding of contemporary art and fosters the professional skills needed to work in the field.
-Contemporary art is examined in relation to its makers and its making, the cultural and critical ideas that informed it, and as art object: its curation and display, entry into museum culture, place in art history, and status as an art commodity.
-Studies are anchored in the close study of visual art and critical thought, with classroom learning by leading faculty and guest speakers complemented by faculty-led, specially-designed visits to the galleries, museums, and artists’ studios of New York City and by international Field Study.
+Studies are anchored in the close study of visual art and critical thought, with classroom learning by leading faculty and guest speakers complemented by faculty-led, specially designed visits to the galleries, museums, and artists’ studios of New York City and by international Field Study.
 Trained to be conversant with art objects and ideas as well as the commercial and institutional contexts in which they are embedded, students are prepared for a wide range of careers in the art world.
-Download the Master’s prospectus.

 Highlights

-• Build a portfolio Signature student projects include designing themed auction sales catalogues, from curating, establishing provenance and literature notes, to condition and pre-sale estimates for each lot.
+Signature student projects include designing themed auction sales catalogues, from curating, establishing provenance and literature notes, to condition and pre-sale estimates for each lot.

 Faculty